 Hamilton et al. (2011) found that when taking educational attainment into account, black men are overrepresented in low wage jobs that require interpersonal contact and underrepresented in higher-paying jobs that do not require these "soft skills."
-Their absence from the construction industry affords powerful evidence against Myth 8.
-Black men already are largely located in service sector jobs that require, or depend, on "soft-skills."
-It is not "soft skills" requirements that distinguish black and white male sites of employment.
-It is relatively lower pay in the jobs held by the former and relatively higher pay in jobs held by the latter (Aja et al. 2013).
+Their

-14 For more background see Spalter-Roth and Lowenthal (2005) and Conrad (1999).
+&lt;sup>14 For more background see Spalter-Roth and Lowenthal (2005) and Conrad (1999).

-15In an on-line publication by the American Sociological Association, Spalter-Roth and Lowenthal (2005), Ibid., define "soft skills" as "an array of employee characteristics that are subjectively evaluated by employers" hence how they "look and dress," whether they are perceived to hold "motivation, cheerfulness, and interpersonal skills," and maintain an "ability to represent the organization."
+&lt;sup>15In an on-line publication by the American Sociological Association, Spalter-Roth and Lowenthal (2005), Ibid., define "soft skills" as "an array of employee characteristics that are subjectively evaluated by employers" hence how they "look and dress," whether they are perceived to hold "motivation, cheerfulness, and interpersonal skills," and maintain an "ability to represent the organization."